Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in the decay

-The form factor $f_+[t]$, for the energy range of the process, can be extracted from the two pion invariant mass distribution of the non radiative decay, described by the $\rho(770)$, $\rho(1450)$ and $\rho(1700)$ vector mesons:
+The form factor $f_+[t]$ is obtained from a fit to the two pion invariant mass distribution of the non radiative decay, measured by Belle \cite{Belle:2008xpe}.
+It includes the $\rho(770)$, $\rho(1450)$ and $\rho(1700)$ vector mesons by: